Home Motorhome & Campervan Hire in New Zealand

 But it is also possible to take out private insurance or use the coverage offered by your credit card (check with your bank beforehand).
 If you want more information on motorhome rental insurance, we recommend that you take a look at our dedicated article: Motorhome insurance options in Australia and NZ.

-What to check when inspecting your motorhome?
+What to check when picking up the vehicle

+When renting a motorhome, it is very important to check the condition of the vehicle and its equipment before you drive off.
 These are few things to have a look at before hitting the road:

 • Thoroughly inspect the outside of the vehicle and let the rental agent know of even the slightest scratch.